 A person centred process involves listening, thinking together, coaching, sharing ideas, and seeking feedback.
 This process is ongoing to make sure each person is supported towards their personal goals, even as they evolve and change.

 The ultimate aim is to understand what each individual person wants and needs to live their own, personally defined, good life.

 It is most successful when friends and family can support the process, and help identify and develop the person’s strengths.

-In keeping with our person centred approach at House with No Steps, our service users, their families, and carers choose when and how they receive support, and by whom it's provided.
+We make sure we have a person centred approach across all our services at House with No Steps – our customers, their families, and carers choose when and how they receive support, and by whom it’s provided.

-We tailor our approach to each individual.
-When we are working with someone, we make sure we keep their strengths and interests, their communication preference, and who the person would like to involve, top of mind.
+When we are working with someone, we make sure we keep their strengths and interests, their communication preference, and who people they would like to involve, top of mind.

 Person Centred Active Support is a way of providing someone with a disability just the right amount of assistance, to make sure they can successfully take part in meaningful activities and social relationships.
 It’s about providing just the right amount of support.
 Not too much and not too little.